 Meet the Artisans!

 Through different workshops, I’ve learnt the importance of saving, which has brought me closer to my dream of owning land one day.
-Being a member of the ‘Sewing Circle’ has given me a sense of purpose and independence.
+Being a member of the ‘Sewing Circle’ has given me a sense of purpose, independence and motivation.

 I’ve always had a passion for hand-sewing.
 As part of the ‘Sewing Circle’, I’ve learnt how to use a sewing machine, cut patterns, set targets and to grow in confidence.
 It’s given me a sense of belonging.
 My biggest achievement is making 500 reusable pads for vulnerable girls in rural villages.
 I hope to use my sewing skills to support other girls and young women at home and in the community.